epam/DFP/docs/round.md

 ## RoundXXX benchmark<a name="RoundXXXBenchmark"></a>

-This test report was generated by RoundingBenchmark.java
+This test report was generated by `RoundingBenchmark.java`

-For this test 1000 random values where generated and each test was processed these values on one call.
-I.e. `Score` colum represents average time interval of 1000 values processing.
+1000 random values where generated for this test.
+Each test processed these values on one call.
+I.e. the `Score` column represents the average time interval for processing 1000 values.

-Next table represents performance of the rounding with `roundXXX` via JNI calls to the compiled native library.
+On the next table, you can view the performance of the rounding with `roundXXX` via `JNI` calls to the compiled native library.

 | Benchmark                            | Mode | Cnt | Score     | Error      | Units |
 |--------------------------------------|------|-----|-----------|------------|-------|